freenas/freenas-docs/userguide/system.rst

 * `TCG Enterprise <https://trustedcomputinggroup.org/wp-content/uploads/TCG_Storage-SSC_Enterprise-v1.01_r1.00.pdf>`__
-  is designed for systems with many data disks. **Do not use as a boot device!** TCG Enterprise SEDs cannot be unlocked before the operating system boots.
+  is designed for systems with many data disks.
+These SEDs do not have the functionality to be unlocked before the operating system boots.

 See this
 Trusted Computing Group\ :sup:`®` and NVM Express\ :sup:`®`